SummaryRead the full fact sheet

 Fetal alcohol spectrum disorder (FASD) refers to the range of problems caused by prenatal exposure to alcohol (exposure to alcohol during pregnancy).

 If a woman drinks alcohol while she is pregnant, the alcohol crosses the placenta from her blood into the baby’s bloodstream and the baby is exposed to similar concentrations of alcohol as the mother.

 The effects of alcohol on a fetus include:

 - harm to the development of the fetal nervous system, including the brain

 - under-nourishment of the growing baby

-- triggering of changes in the development of the baby’s face, resulting in the typical FASD facial features.
+- in some cases, triggering of changes in the development of the baby’s face, resulting in certain facial features.